Efficient Image-to-Image Diffusion Classifier for Adversarial Robustness: Experiments

 \subsubsection{CIFAR-10.}

 The upper part of Table \ref{tab:cifar10that} shows the performance of the CNN-based defense models and our IDC on CIFAR-10 dataset against $\text{PGD}^{20}$, FGSM, MIFGSM, CW and AutoAttack $\ell_{\infty}$ ($\epsilon=8/255$) where $\text{PGD}^{20}$ denotes the attack steps of PGD is 20.
-Without AT, both ResNet-18 and WideResNet32 perform near zero accuracy under $\text{PGD}^{20}$, MIFGSM, and AutoAttack.
-In contrast, IDC maintains an accuracy exceeding 80\% on $\text{PGD}^{20}$, MIFGSM, and 59.9\% on AutoAttack.
+IDC maintains an accuracy exceeding 80\% on $\text{PGD}^{20}$, MIFGSM, and 59.9\% on AutoAttack while CNN-based methods without AT perform near zero accuracy.
 Even compared with AT methods, IDC improves an average robust accuracy by 20.9\% over ResNet-18 and 17.18\% over WideResNet32.
 Among them, our IDC improves the robust accuracy by 32.6\% and 29.7\% against $\text{PGD}^{20}$ compared with ResNet-18 and WideResNet32.